-PreReq: Eng 20R or ESL 9 or "B" or better in Eng 51 or placement in Eng 21; and Math 1ABCD or placement in Math 22 or placement in Math 50
+PreReq: Eng 20R or ESL 9 or placement in Eng 21; and Math 1ABCD or placement in Math 22 or placement in Math 50

-CoReq: Carp 20A (or prior completion)
+CoReg: Carp 20A (or prior completion)

 Students will develop basic carpentry skills required by industry.
 Covers the use, safety and maintenance of hand and power tools, identification and application of materials, joint construction and layout techniques.
 Lab work involves practice and construction of basic woodworking projects with emphasis placed on safety, good work ethics, conservation, accuracy, and overall craft professionalism.
 (18 lec/lab hrs.)